Velonese/DiceEval/README.md

 **NoneOfAKind** – Return 40 if there are no duplicate dice

-Return the following only if they are greater than Chance (which has a max of 40):
+Return the following only if they are greater than Chance (which has a max of possible score of 40):

 **FullHouse** – Return 25 if there are two duplicate dice of one value and three duplicate dice of a different value